drobilla/exess/doc/description.rst

 Allocating Strings
 ******************

+Exess never allocates memory,
-Exess doesn't do any allocation itself, so the calling code is responsible for providing a large enough output buffer.
+the calling code is responsible for providing a large enough output buffer.

 The `count` returned by write functions can be used to determine the space required for a specific value.
 If the write function is called with a null output buffer, then this count is still returned as if a value were written.